 Featured workspace requirements

-These requirements are intended to ensure users have the best experience cloning and using the workspace analysis functionality (workflows or interactive analysis).
+These requirements are intended to ensure that users have the best experience cloning and using the workspace batch analysis functionality (workflows) or its interactive analysis capability (Jupyter notebooks).

 All Featured Workspaces should include the following (where applicable).

 - WDL/JSON - workflow analysis component (if applicable)

 - All relevant workflows should be imported to the designated workspace with all attributes pre-configured and ready to execute.

 - Workspaces containing multiple workflows that need to be run sequentially should have the names numbered in the sequence in which the workflows need to be run with #-name.
 Example: “1-workflow, 2-workflow".